-The common software vulnerabilities on our top 10 software vulnerability list for 2019 are easy to find and fix with the right AppSec tools and guidance.
+The software flaws and weaknesses on our top 10 software vulnerability list for 2019 are easy to find and fix with the right application security guidance.

 Nobody with any connection to, or interest in, the FIFA World Cup can say they weren’t warned.

 Posted in General, Mobile Application Security | Comments Off on Golden Cup was a world cup of trouble

 Google started releasing monthly security updates for Android back in August 2015.
 Modern Android devices show you the latest monthly patch level that has been applied.
 The responsibility for deploying the patches ultimately falls on original equipment manufacturers (OEMs) and carriers, who need to test the security updates on their devices to ensure that they do not break any functionality.
 Google does provide updates for its Nexus and Pixel devices directly to end users, but given how Android is designed, Google cannot simply push out arbitrary security updates to all Android devices.

 Do OEMs have to push out updates?